 Volunteers

 Volunteering.
 Helping in the Reserve is both rewarding for the volunteers and provides valuable assistance for the Ranger.
-A good number of people come along and help on different days of the week – depending on their availability.
-Wednesday is however the main day for the volunteer team to get to work.
 The tasks covered are numerous and diverse – ranging from nest box making and cleaning to helping remove fallen trees.
+Cutting back bushes and brambles to keep paths clear.
+Gardening in the walled garden.

 The regular Volunteer Team activities are recorded in the Volunteers Diary